skeeto/skewer-mode/README.md

-# Skewer -- live Emacs JavaScript and CSS interaction
+# Skewer -- live Emacs JavaScript, CSS, and HTML interaction

-Provides live interaction with JavaScript and CSS in a web browser.
+Provides live interaction with JavaScript, CSS, and HTML in a web browser.
 Expressions are sent on-the-fly from an editing buffer to be evaluated in the browser, just like Emacs does with an inferior Lisp process in Lisp modes.